proycon/foliatools/README.rst

   $ pip install folia-tools

-Add ``sudo`` to install it globally on your system, if you install locally, we strongly recommend you use virtualenv to make a self-contained Python environment.
+You may need to use ``pip3`` to ensure you have the Python 3 version.
+Add ``sudo`` to install it globally on your system, but we strongly recommend you use virtualenv to make a self-contained Python environment.

 The FoLiA tools are also included in our `LaMachine distribution <https://proycon.github.io/lamachine>`_ .